apache/pekko/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * akka-agent module
     - If there is interest it may be moved to a separate, community-maintained repository.
 * akka-contrib module
-    - To migrate, take the components you are using from [Akka 2.5](https://github.com/akka/akka/tree/release-2.5/akka-contrib) and include them in your own project or library under your own package name.
+    - To migrate, take the components you are using from [Akka 2.5](https://github.com/org/apache/pekko/akka/tree/release-2.5/akka-contrib) and include them in your own project or library under your own package name.
 * Actor DSL
     - Actor DSL is a rarely used feature.
 Use plain `system.actorOf` instead of the DSL to create Actors if you have been using it.
-* `akka.stream.extra.Timing` operator
+* `org.apache.pekko.stream.extra.Timing` operator
-    - If you need it you can now find it in `akka.stream.contrib.Timed` from [Akka Stream Contrib](https://github.com/akka/akka-stream-contrib/blob/master/src/main/scala/akka/stream/contrib/Timed.scala).
+    - If you need it you can now find it in `org.apache.pekko.stream.contrib.Timed` from [Akka Stream Contrib](https://github.com/org/apache/pekko/akka-stream-contrib/blob/master/src/main/scala/org/apache/pekko/stream/contrib/Timed.scala).
 * Netty UDP (Classic remoting over UDP)
     - To continue to use UDP configure @ref[Artery UDP](../remoting-artery.md#configuring-ssl-tls-for-akka-remoting) or migrate to Artery TCP.
     - A full cluster restart is required to change to Artery.
 * `UntypedActor`
     - Use `AbstractActor` instead.
 * `JavaTestKit`
-    - Use `akka.testkit.javadsl.TestKit` instead.
+    - Use `org.apache.pekko.testkit.javadsl.TestKit` instead.
 * `UntypedPersistentActor`
     - Use `AbstractPersistentActor` instead.
 * `UntypedPersistentActorWithAtLeastOnceDelivery`
     - Use @apidoc[AbstractPersistentActorWithAtLeastOnceDelivery] instead.
-* `akka.stream.actor.ActorSubscriber` and `akka.stream.actor.ActorPublisher`
+* `org.apache.pekko.stream.actor.ActorSubscriber` and `org.apache.pekko.stream.actor.ActorPublisher`
     - Use `GraphStage` instead.

 After being deprecated since 2.4.0, the following have been removed in Akka 2.6.0.